GabeColetta24/Kobe-Bryant/README.md

 In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-The live link can be found here -
+The live link can be found here - https://gabecoletta24.github.io/Kobe-Bryant/

 ## Credit

 ### Content
-All information and stats on the Home page was taken from the Kobe Bryant Wikipedia page, Brittanica and my own personal knowledge.
+All information and stats on the Home page was taken from the [Kobe Bryant Wikipedia page] (https://en.wikipedia.org/wiki/Kobe_Bryant), [Brittanica] (https://www.britannica.com/topic/Los-Angeles-Lakers) and my own personal knowledge.
-The navbar icon and icons in the footer were taken from Font Awesome.
+The navbar icon and icons in the footer were taken from [Font Awesome] (https://fontawesome.com/).

 ### Media
 All images on my website including the favicon, hero image, galleery images and signup page background image were taken from Google Images.

-The videos on the home page were taken from Youtube.
-I got the instructions to add videos from this YouTube video, which gave me a link to this site.
+The video on the home page was taken from Youtube.
+I got the instructions to add videos from this [YouTube video] (), which gave me a link to [this site] ().